-It's a given that any vehicle you consider buying, unless it's really ancient, will have seat belts.
+Seat BeltsIt is a given that any vehicle you consider buying will have seat belts.
 Seat belts can be instrumental in protecting your family in the event of a crash.
-When you're car shopping, here are some of the seat belt features you may want to consider:
+When you are car shopping, here are some of the seat belt features you may want to consider:

 - Are the shoulder belts adjustable?
-It will be more comfortable for you and your passengers if you can change the shoulder strap height.
+It will be more comfortable and safer for you and your passengers if you can change the shoulder strap height.

 - Does the rear seat offer shoulder belts?
 This provides extra safety, especially for children who are riding in booster seats.

 - Do the seat belts have energy management features?
-These features allow the seat belts to "give" a little to prevent too much force on the chest area during a serious crash.
+These features allow the seat belts to have some slack in them to prevent too much force on the chest area during a serious crash.